-In the Arab Gulf states personal relationship with business or project partners is more important than anything else.
+In the Arab Gulf States personal relationship with business or project partners is more important than anything else.
 Against that background verbal communication plays a vital role.
-The goal is to come to agreement on common action harmoniously.
+The goal is to come to an agreement on common action harmoniously.

 Naturally, that sets the tone for meetings.
 Do not expect an agenda that is followed closely.
 Topics are discussed organically.
 Come with enough time and patience for lengthy digressions or even interruptions.

 In the Gulf Arab area meetings with foreign business partners are mostly conducted in English.
 If your Gulf Arab hosts do not speak enough English, they will make sure that an interpreter sits at the table.

 If you cultivate business relationships over a lengthy period in the Arab Gulf states you should perhaps learn a few expressions of greetings and gratitude in the local language to create a basis of trust.

 Your Gulf Arab business partners have a casual concept of time.
 If not all of the invited colleagues or business partners show up at the right time in the conference room, it’s not a sign of disinterest or disrespect.
 Even short-term cancellation or delay of an appointment is normal.